arosbio/cpsign-dl4j/README.md

 # CPSign DL4J extension <!-- omit in toc -->
-This repo contains an extension to [CPSign](https://arosbio.com), which adds the possibility to build DL models using the [Deeplearning4j library (DL4J)](https://deeplearning4j.konduit.ai/).
+This repo contains an extension to [CPSign](https://github.com/arosbio/cpsign), a cheminformatics tool developed and owned by [Aros bio](https://arosbio.com), which adds the possibility to build DL models using the [Deeplearning4j library (DL4J)](https://deeplearning4j.konduit.ai/).
 The DL4J package is rather large and also has the possibility to use hardware acceleration when possible.

 ## Table of Contents <!-- omit in toc -->
 - [License](#license)